In this article, we’ll cover the vital roles of minerals in our health, and why even organic food alone isn’t an

 Mineral Restore features the electrolyte minerals magnesium (75 mg), chloride (300 mg), sodium (from seawater — 150 mg), and potassium (150 mg) in a base of ionic trace minerals from Utah’s Great Salt Lake.

-The Great Salt Lake is unique in that it is an inland sea which, unlike other bodies of water, doesn’t have any outlets.
+The Great Salt Lake is unique in that it is an inland sea that, unlike other bodies of water, doesn’t have any outlets.
 This means that the minerals that have been collecting there for thousands of years are highly concentrated.

 This nutrient-rich water that comes down in streams and runoff from the Rocky Mountains contains over 72 ionic minerals and trace minerals.
 These minerals are 8-10 times more concentrated than regular seawater, which happens to be the exact proportion as minerals in healthy human fluids.
 This means the body quickly recognizes and absorbs these minerals.

 While you won’t find the 72 minerals listed on the label, they are indeed included in the formula (you’ll see the sodium is “from seawater”), as they are naturally occurring in the inland sea of the Great Salt Lake.

 They can’t legally be listed individually because each mineral would need to be tested for in the finished product, and some occur in amounts that are fractions of a milligram per serving.